legion-labs/legion/doc/src/data-pipeline/project-resources.md

 ##### Build Dependency Tracking

 Project resource management tracks build dependencies and stores them in a `.meta` file for each resource.
-This way the asset build system does not need to open the content of the asset to extract dependencies.
+This way the build system does not need to open the content of the source resource to extract dependencies.